keep-network/sortition-pools/docs/implementation-details.md

 `mapping(uint256 => mapping(uint256 => uint256))`.
 The first index represents
 the layer, and the second index represents the position within the layer.

-The first branch layer has 8 branches, and every subsequent layer has 8x the number of branches as the previous layer, so
+The first branch layer has 8 branches, and every subsequent layer has 8x the number of branches as the previous layer, so each layer consists of the following number of nodes:

 1) node layer: 1
 2) branch layer 1: 8